Mathematics DepartmentIn the Department of Mathematics

 The department recommends that students complete Mathematics 274 or 275 before the end of their sophomore year.
 Although Mathematics 262 and 352 are not specifically required, the department strongly recommends that mathematics majors complete both courses.

 Requirements for the Major in Mathematical Sciences

-Completion of each of the following with a grade of C- or better: Mathematics 122 or 162, 253, 274, 311; one course from Computer Science; four additional three- or four-credit courses selected from mathematics or statistics courses numbered 200 or above; one “Topics” course in Mathematics or Statistics numbered 400 or above (excluding 484).
+Completion of each of the following with a grade of C- or better: Mathematics 160 or 165, 253, 274, 311; SC 212; one three- or four-credit course from Computer Science; three additional three- or four-credit courses selected from mathematics courses numbered 200 or above; one “Topics” course in mathematics numbered 400 or above (excluding 484).
 The department recommends that Mathematics 274 be completed before the end of the sophomore year.